 Termed hyperpigmentation, areas such as the breasts, groin, under arms, and thighs often become a shade darker in pigment.
-A line known as the linea nigra
+A line known as the

-," this facial pigment change occurs in about half of all pregnant women.
+the mask of pregnancy," this facial pigment change occurs in about half of all pregnant women.

-"It is thought that hormones that are elevated during pregnancy such as estrogen
+"It is thought that hormones that are elevated during pregnancy such as

-may stimulate pigment production," says Dr. Stevens.
+progesterone may stimulate pigment production," says Dr. Stevens.
 "The tendency for tan patchy spots to appear on the upper cheeks, nose, and upper lip is also increased by sun exposure or tanning booths due to the stimulatory effect of ultraviolet light on melanocytes, the body's pigment-producing cells."

 To reduce the possible appearance of melasma, Dr. Stevens urges women to use a high SPF sunscreen and sun hat.
 It’s also a good idea to avoid being in the sun too long and tanning beds.

-and spider veins are another annoyance many pregnant women experience.
+Varicose veins and spider veins are another annoyance many pregnant women experience.
 They are, however, superficial, which means they pose no harm other than how they look.
 Spider veins often appear on the legs, but some women may notice small spider veins or telangiectasias to appear on the face and hands as well, says Dr. Stevens.
 "Most of these will fade within a few months of delivery; those that don't will respond to a laser treatment."

 Spider veins appear on the legs due to increased circulatory pressure and blood volume, which pushes them to the skin's surface, making them more visible.